 In October 2018, coalitions of local governments and municipal organizations from across the country filed challenges against the Small Cell Order.
 These petitions for judicial review have been consolidated in the Ninth Circuit Court of Appeals, but the rules remain in effect unless the Ninth Circuit vacates all or certain portions of the Small Cell Order.

-The following is an overview of the applicable state and federal limits of the City's authority to regulate wireless facilities.
+The following is an overview of the applicable state and federal limits of the City's authority to regulate wireless facilities, followed by a more thorough explanation of each:

-The Federal Telecommunications Act of 1996
+1. The Federal Telecommunications Act of 1996